bitrise-io/devcenter/_articles/en/team-management/teams-plan-faq.md

 On the Teams plan trial, you can have as many apps as you want.

-## How much build time do I have?

-You have a limit of 90 minutes for each build.

 ## Do the different machine types have different credit costs?

 Yes.
 Check out the following table to see the different machine types and their credit cost: